cantonini-syd/Active-Directory-Home-Lab/Part-1-Install-Server-2022.md

 - Download the Server 2022 and Windows 11 ISOs
 - Create the Server 2022 VM
 - Install Server 2022 with Desktop Experience
-- Initial configuration (admin password, time zone)
+- Initial configuration (admin password)

 ---